 Hope handed it to me, his lips pressed together in an anxious grimace.

 I read the document while Hope watched.
 The writ confirmed Hope’s story, and the High Priests’s seal appeared just under the signature of High Priest Domitian I. The parchment, however, seemed new, and the ink was fresh.

 “Then it must be a fake,” Hope said.
 “Tear it up, crumple it- try to destroy it however you can.”

 I looked up at Hope, but he maintained his serious expression, and even nodded encouragingly, so I made my attempt.

 I tore at the parchment, but it held together fast.
 I crumpled the parchment, but it unrolled as smooth and perfect as ever.
 I was almost frustrated enough to use my teeth, when Hope laughed.

-“I suppose I was overly optimistic, to think it might burst into flames as soon as you touched it.
-This is the power of the High Priests’s seal.
+“I suppose I was overly optimistic to think it might burst into flames as soon as you touched it.
+This is the power of the High Priest’s seal.
 The writ will remain binding forever- it will never fade, it cannot be destroyed, and despite centuries of effort, my family has found no way to break its power.”

 “And you’d hoped that I would be able to?”

 Hope shrugged.
 “You’re able to resist magic, so I thought it would be worth a try.
 I suppose what you said yesterday was true enough, however.
 You are still just flesh and blood.”

 Hope took the writ back from me, and placed it back the chest.
 Then he led me out of the room, and back through the tunnel.
 As soon as we were through, and I stepped onto the ladder to ascend into the cottage, the tunnel went black behind us.